Nepalese Armed Forces: International operations

+Foreign military relations

 U.S./Nepal military relations

 The U.S.-Nepali military relationship focuses on support for democratic institutions, civilian control of the military, and the professional military ethic to include respect for human rights.
 Both countries have had extensive contact over the years.
-Nepali Army units and Nepalese Army Air Service units have served with distinction alongside American forces in places such as Haiti, Iraq, and Somalia.
+Nepali Army units and Nepali Army Air Service units have served with distinction alongside American forces in places such as Haiti, Iraq, and Somalia.

 U.S.-Nepali military engagement continues today through IMET, Enhanced International Peacekeeping Capabilities (EIPC), and various conferences and seminars.
-The U.S. military sends many Nepalese Army officers to America to attend military schooling such as the Command and General Staff College and the U.S. Army War College.
+The U.S. military sends many Nepali Army officers to America to attend military schooling such as the Command and General Staff College and the U.S. Army War College.
 The IMET budget for FY2001 was $220,000.

 The EPIC program is an interagency program between the Department of Defense and the Department of State to increase the pool of international peacekeepers and to promote interoperability.
 Nepal received about $1.9 million in EPIC funding.

 Commander United States Pacific Command (CDRUSPACOM) coordinates military engagement with Nepal through the Office of Defense Cooperation (ODC).
 The ODC Nepal is located in the American Embassy, Kathmandu.

-PRC or India & Nepal military relations
+India

-India has agreed to resume the military aid to Nepal.
-The aid was in the pipeline before India imposed an embargo in February 2005 following the seizure of power by the then King Gyanendra.
+India has agreed to resume military aid to Nepal.
+The aid was in the pipeline before India imposed an embargo in February 2005 following the seizure of power by the then King Gyanendra.Since 1950, the Chief of the Army Staff of Nepal is also awarded the honorary Chief of the Army Staff of India and vice -versa in recognition of the mutual harmonious relationship between the two armies of different countries.

+China

 In 2009, People's Republic of China pledged military aid worth Rs100 million to Nepal.

 Divisions

-The command of the Nepalese army is divided into 8 parts namely.
+The command of the Nepali army is divided into 8 parts, namely.